The Three Riddles

 "Father," said the Princess, "this is the first young man who has correctly answered two of your riddles."

 "That may be true," said the Emperor, "but there are three riddles.
-You well know all three must be answered."
+You well know that all three must be answered."

 The Emperor turned to the young contender.
 "As you answered two of the riddles," he said, "I am prepared to make you an offer.
 If you try and fail the third riddle, you will need to face the consequences.
 Young man, what is your name?"